The Endodontics program at UCSF is a full-time program, beginning July 1st of each year.

 Instruction is presented through lectures, seminars, demonstrations and conferences and is supplemented and emphasized by clinical treatment of patients.

 Two candidates are accepted annually into the program.
 A certificate in Endodontics is awarded upon completion of the 24 month program.
 An option for a 36 month certificate with a Master's degree in Oral and Craniofacial Sciences is available.
-Applicants must have a DDS or DMD degree (traditional of international DDS/DMD degree) from a United States ADA accredited dental school.
+Applicants must have a DDS or DMD degree (traditional or an international DDS/DMD degree) from a United States ADA accredited dental school.

 The Division of Endodontics affords dental graduates interested in endondontic postgraduate specialty training an outstanding environment in which to pursue their education.